-When you’re running your own business, it’s almost a certainty that you’ll have to pay some kind of tax at some point.
+When you are running your own business, it’s almost a certainty that you’ll have to pay some kind of tax at some point.

 But with so many complicated tax rules currently in place in the UK, it can be difficult to know exactly which ones apply to you or your business, and which types of tax you’ll actually have to pay to HMRC.

-If you’re a sole trader, you’ll pay income tax on your business’s profit.
+Sole trader tax is paid on your business’s profit.
 Assuming you don’t have any other income, such as salary from a job, as well as what your business makes, then you’ll start paying income tax on your business’s profit once it goes over the personal allowance, which is £12,500 if you’re under 75 (2022/2023 will be the same as 2021/2022 rates).

 Income tax kicks in on your salary if it’s over £12,570, you’re under 75 and you have no other income (2022/23 rates).
 If your circumstances are different – say you have another job as well as working for your own company – then you may start paying income tax on your salary sooner.

 While not strictly a tax, National Insurance (NI) is money that’s paid to the government, so it’s often referred to as a tax in all but name!

 Sole traders pay two kinds of NI.
 If you’re a sole trader, you’ll pay a flat weekly rate of NI called Class 2 NI, unless your business’s profits are under the Small Profits Threshold, which will be £6,725 for the 2022/23 tax year.
-Class 2 NI is £2.80 per week.
+Class 2 NI is £3.00 per week.
 If your business’s profits are under the Small Profits Threshold, you can still pay Class 2 NI voluntarily, to protect your entitlement to State Pension and other benefits.
 You will also pay Class 4 NI if your business’s profits are between £9,880 and £50,270 (at 10.25 per cent) and at 3.25 per cent on any further profits over £50,000, (2019/20 rates).